cardopoli/this-was-tomorrow/content/sites/lilac.md

   ## The Mutual Home Ownership Model

-  LILAC were the first co-operative in the UK to use the Mutual Home Ownership (MHO) model.
+  LILAC were the first co-operative in the UK to use the Mutual Home Ownership (MHOs) model.
 Members pay 35% of their net monthly household income.
 That payment covers a house charge - maintenance, insurance - with the remainder building equity in the co-operative over time.

   Equity units are indexed to wage inflation at three-quarters rate - not to the property market.
 In the thirteen years since LILAC opened, local house prices have risen roughly 60%.
 Private rental in the area has gone up over 80%.
 LILAC's equity units have risen around 23%.
 The gap between those numbers is structural, and intentional: the place becomes relatively cheaper over time, not more expensive.